alien4cloud/alien4cloud.github.io/documentation/1.1.0/orchestrators/cloudify3_driver/install_config.markdown

 To create resources that cannot be auto-configured (such as volume or network or non auto-configured compute etc ...), choose the type of the resource, then click on `Add`.<br><br>
 [![Volume configuration][config_orchestrator_volume]][config_orchestrator_volume]<br>

-6. **<u>Concrete example of configuration</u>** can be found in our various integration tests for [Openstack](https://github.com/alien4cloud/alien4cloud-provider-int-test/tree/1.1.0/src/test/resources/features/cloudify3/openstack), [AWS](https://github.com/alien4cloud/alien4cloud-provider-int-test/tree/1.1.0/src/test/resources/features/cloudify3/amazon), [BYON](https://github.com/alien4cloud/alien4cloud-provider-int-test/tree/1.1.0/src/test/resources/features/cloudify3/byon)
+6. **<u>Concrete examples of configuration</u>** can be found in our various integration tests for [Openstack](https://github.com/alien4cloud/alien4cloud-provider-int-test/tree/1.1.0/src/test/resources/features/cloudify3/openstack), [AWS](https://github.com/alien4cloud/alien4cloud-provider-int-test/tree/1.1.0/src/test/resources/features/cloudify3/amazon), [BYON](https://github.com/alien4cloud/alien4cloud-provider-int-test/tree/1.1.0/src/test/resources/features/cloudify3/byon)

 **Congratulation!!** You've finished to configure your cloudify 3 orchestrator.
 You can now begin to deploy your application with this orchestrator.